Community Partnership Exchange Breakfast Guidelines

 Objective: Using the concept management by objectives, we will enrich grassroots leadership, develop programmatic activities through civic clubs that advocate for scientific based solutions that can reduce inequities connected with tax-based service delivery primarily.

-Geography and Demographics: All breakfasts are held in venues that we rent.
+Geography and Demographics: All breakfasts are held in private venues that we rent.
 The average attendees at the South/Southcentral location are about 480 with a capacity 600, the highest attendance being 800 in 2006.
-The northeast breakfast averages 240, with the highest attendance of 310, with a capacity of 400, and the North West, our newest location since 2013 averages about 106 with a capacity of 180.
+The northeast breakfast averages 240, with the highest audience of 310, with a size of 400, and the North West, our newest location since 2013 averages about 106 with a capacity of 180.
 We serve age groups from 22 – 102 years with an estimated voter profile 95%; with a cross-section of the employed and retired workforce from all sectors.
 We do not guarantee the number of people that will attend any breakfast.

 Security and Safety: The safety and security of these breakfasts are most important to us, and we will have ushers or and paid security to escort out any participant off premises exhibiting unacceptable or unauthorized behavior regardless to their position.
 These events are held at private venues, and we reserved the right provide a safe environment for our guests.

 Co-Sponsorships: Are open to individuals, corporate, the private sector, governmental, and other interested parties with interest in marketing goods and services or reaching a concentrated group of taxpayers.